Best healthy meal delivery services for 2020: Blue Apron, Home Chef, Sun Basket and more

-The pandemic has brought into focus the many benefits of eating healthy and having a well-balanced meal plan for overall wellness, but the extraordinary stress of the times can make it a challenge to stick to that plan or to monitor what you eat.
+We are right smack in the middle of the holidays, and that typically means indulging in rich and sweet foods that aren't necessarily good for our bodies or our waistlines.
+Further, the pandemic has brought into stark focus the many benefits of eating healthy and having a well-balanced meal plan for overall wellness.
+However, the stress of the pandemic -- combined with the seasonal availability of delicious treats -- can make it a very big challenge to stick to a healthy eating plan or even just monitor what you eat.

 Since nutritious meals are so beneficial to your health, I'm always on the lookout for healthy eating hacks, and a healthy food delivery service that offers pre-made dishes or meal kits is one I've found this year that I'll definitely stick with, even after COVID-19 passes.
 In my experience, a meal prep service could be just what a household needs to stick to a healthy diet and stay on track.